10 Summer Running Tips to Stay Motivated

 Summer Running Tips to Run Strong All Season

-1. Prepare for the Weather
+1. Dress for the Weather

 2. Stay Hydrated

-You’ve probably heard this one but it is so important for runners to stay hydrated, especially in the hot summer months.
+You’ve probably heard this one but it is so important for runners to stay hydrated and avoid dehydration, especially in the hot summer months.
 A good basic hydration guideline for running in the heat is to drink a minimum of 4 to 6 ounces every 20 minutes (4 ounces is half a cup).
-Bring a water bottle on the run and make sure you drink water before, during, and after your runs.
-Add electrolytes to your water - my favorite is Nuun tablets - to help replenish the nutrients your body is losing through sweat.

 3. Allow Time to Adjust

 Your body needs time to adjust to the heat.
 If you live in a climate that changes from cold to hot, give yourself two weeks to adjust to running in the heat.
-During this time do easy base runs at a relaxed pace.
+During this time, do easy base runs at a relaxed pace.
 Focus on your effort level more than your running times and speed during these workouts.

 5. Set Goals